Locally connected Smale spaces, pinched spectrum, and infra-nilmanifolds: Introduction

 Note, that the case when $f:\X\arr\X$ in Theorem~\ref{th:expanding} is an expanding endomorphism of a Riemannian manifold, is a result of M.~Gromov~\cite{gro:gr} (based on results of M.~Shub~\cite{shub2}).

 All known examples of Anosov diffeomorphisms, and hence apparently all known examples of locally connected Smale spaces are hyperbolic automorphisms of infra-nilmanifolds.
 See~\cite{Smale:diffdynsyst}, and Problem~3 in the additional list of problems in~\cite{smale:problems}.
 It was proved by A.~Manning in~\cite{manning:nilmanifolds} that every Anosov diffeomorphism of an infra-nilmanifold is topologically conjugate to a hyperbolic automorphism of an infra-nilmanifold.
-Another result in this direction is a theorem of J.~Franks~\cite{franks} stating that if $(\X, f)$ is an Anosov diffeomorphism such that stable or unstable manifolds of $\X$ are one-dimensional, then $(\X, f)$ is topologically conjugate to a hyperbolic linear automorphism of the torus $\R^n/\Z^n$.
+Another result in this direction is a theorem of J.~Franks~\cite{franks} and S.E.~Newhouse~\cite{newhouse:codimone} stating that if $(\X, f)$ is an Anosov diffeomorphism such that stable or unstable manifolds of $\X$ are one-dimensional, then $(\X, f)$ is topologically conjugate to a hyperbolic linear automorphism of the torus $\R^n/\Z^n$.

-One of the main difficulties of proving that every Anosov diffeomorphism is an automorphism of an infra-nilmanifold is showing that the foliations of $\X$ into stable and unstable manifolds when lifted to the universal covering $\wt\X$ of $\X$ come from a direct product decomposition of $\wt\X$.
+One of the main obstacles for proving that every Anosov diffeomorphism is an automorphism of an infra-nilmanifold is showing that the foliations of $\X$ into stable and unstable manifolds when lifted to the universal covering $\wt\X$ of $\X$ come from a direct product decomposition of $\wt\X$.

 \begin{defi} We say that a Smale space $(\X, f)$ is \emph{splittable} if there exists a covering map $\pi:\splitting\arr\X$ and a direct product decomposition $\splitting=A\times B$ of $\splitting$ such that $\pi$ maps plaques $\{a\}\times B$ and $A\times\{b\}$ of the direct product decomposition of $\splitting$ bijectively to stable and unstable leaves of $\X$. \end{defi}